gchq/sleeper/docs/07-data-retrieval.md

 This will return all records in the table "myTable" where key1 is in the range 'goodbye' to 'hello'.
 If there are records in the table where key1 is 'goodbye' then these will be included in the results; records where key1 is 'hello' will not be included.
 This is clearly quite verbose, but it is not intended that users will construct queries directly in JSON.
-This query should be sent to the SQS queue with a URL given by the 'sleeper.query.queue.url' property in the instance  properties file.
+This query should be sent to the SQS queue with a URL given by the `sleeper.query.queue.url` property in the instance properties file.
 The results will appear in the S3 query results bucket, as described above.

 If you want to find all records where the key is a certain value, construct your query in the following form: